hiyankey/linear-rebuild/README.md

-            Run script with yarn dev on your terminal and view Link
+- Run yarn dev on your terminal
+- view Link